In-Flight Refueling (1A0X1) Air Force Job Description

-Performs in-flight refueling aircrew duties.
-Checks forms for equipment status.
-Performs visual and operational check of air refueling and associated systems and equipment.
-Performs preflight, through-flight, and post-flight inspections.
-Accomplishes preflight and post-flight records and reports.
+What do in-flight refueling specialist / crewmen do?
+They perform in-flight refueling aircrew duties and visual and operational check of air refueling and associated systems and equipment. the aircrew perform pre-flight, through-flight, and post-flight inspections and accomplish pre-flight and post-flight records and reports.
 Performs in-flight operational check of air refueling systems.
 Directs receiver aircraft into air refueling position.
 Operates in-flight air refueling controls and switches to safely affect contact between tanker and receiver aircraft.

 Monitors control panel for proper operation of equipment during air refueling and advises receiver pilot of actions required to safely maintain position within the air-refueling envelope.
 Keeps tanker pilot informed as to progress of air refueling operations.
 Performs emergency operations and procedures as required for emergency off-load and on-load of fuel.

-Computes and applies weight and balance data, procedures, and techniques.
-Ascertains fuel, personnel, cargo, and emergency and special equipment weight and distribution to compute aircraft weight and balance.
-Ensures aircraft is properly loaded within safe operating limits and provides weight and balance data for computing takeoff and landing data.
+Computing weight and balance data, procedures, and techniques and ascertains fuel, personnel, cargo, and emergency and special equipment weight and distribution to compute aircraft weight and balance are a few more of the responsibilities of the aircrew of inflight refueling operations.
+The air crew ensures the aircraft is properly loaded within safe operating limits and provides weight and balance data for computing takeoff and landing data.
 Completes weight and balance forms for flight.
-Prepares and verifies load plans, directs cargo loading, and unloading operations, and inspects aircraft load to ensure hazardous cargo compliance and weight and balance status of aircraft.
+They also prepare and verify load plans, directs cargo loading, and unloading operations, and inspects aircraft load to ensure hazardous cargo compliance and weight and balance status of aircraft.

 Ensures adequate safety equipment and passenger comfort items are on aboard aircraft.
 Instructs passengers in use of emergency equipment and emergency procedures.